Coupling Enhancement and Symmetrization in Dissipative Optomechanical Systems: Symmetrical optomechanical dynamics at single-photon level

 Now, substituting the expressions~(\ref{eq-26}) into Eqs.~(\ref{eq-21}) and (\ref{eq-22}), we can reduce them to the following forms:

 where ${G_R} = {g}{\alpha _R}$ is an effective optomechanical coupling in the linearized regime.
 It is enhanced compared to ${g}$ by the real amplitude ${\alpha _R}$ of the photon field.

 Equations~(\ref{eq-29}) and (\ref{eq-30}) show the formal equivalence of the quantum fluctuation dynamics of photons and phonons.
 The corresponding effective Hamiltonian of the system under the Heisenberg picture (time-dependent operator) is given by ${H_{{\rm{eff}}}} = \hbar {\Delta ''_{\rm{c}}}{a^\dag }a + \hbar {\Delta _{\rm{m}}}{b^\dag }b - \hbar {G_R}\left( {{a^\dag } + a} \right)\left( {{b^\dag } + b} \right)$.
-Hereafter, we refer to ${H_{{\rm{eff}}}}$ as the effective Hamiltonian of the symmetric optomechanical system, in which the interaction part describes a general linear interaction between two boson modes in the field of quantum optics.
-Besides, we know that the Hamiltonian of the Jaynes-Cummings model describing the atom-field interaction has a similar interaction form $\hbar g({a^\dag } + a)({\sigma _ + } + {\sigma _ - })$, where the operator ${{\sigma _ + }}$ takes an atom in the lower state into the upper state whereas ${{\sigma _ - }}$ has the opposite effect.
-Therefore, we say that the effective symmetric Hamiltonian ${H_{{\rm{eff}}}}$ describes the most general linear interaction between light and matter.
-The results obtained in physics are universal for studying the interaction between light and matter.
+Hereafter, we refer to ${H_{{\rm{eff}}}}$ as the effective Hamiltonian of the symmetric optomechanical system, in which the interaction form describes a general linear coupling between two bosonic modes in quantum optics.~Moreover, we know that the Hamiltonian of the Jaynes-Cummings model describing the atom-field interaction has a similar interaction form $\hbar g({a^\dag } + a)({\sigma _ + } + {\sigma _ - })$, where the operator ${{\sigma _ + }}$ takes an atom in the lower state into the upper state whereas ${{\sigma _ - }}$ has the opposite effect.
+Thus, the effective symmetric Hamiltonian ${H_{{\rm{eff}}}}$ provides a general formalism for linear light-matter interactions in quantum optics, and the resulting conclusions are of broad applicability.